surevine/govuk-react-jsx/README.md

 - List keys - Anywhere that you specify an array of items such as a list of links, you may optionally specify a `reactListKey` for each item.
 This will be used instead of the index when doing `.map` over the items.
 React uses these keys internally to work out whether to re-render items.
 This is crucial for dynamic components where you might re-sort the list items for example.
 For static data it is less important and the key can be omitted.
 (See https://reactjs.org/docs/lists-and-keys.html#keys for more)
   (_The only exception to this rule is the tab component, where the tabs are already sufficiently keyed by id_)
 - The `<Select>` component and `<Radios>` components take a top level `value` prop, instead of setting `checked` or `selected` on the individual items.
 This is more in line with React and React-based form libraries
+- The `<ErrorSummary>` component does not automatically focus itself when errors occur - it is up to the calling app to focus it when appropriate, such as when a submit button is pressed.

 See [utils/processExampleData.js](utils/processExampleData.js) for the complete list of transformations.